 Catholics, whose choices have resulted in them being unable to receive the sacraments but who otherwise may have been a potential applicant for one of these key posts will, on occasion, sincerely present themselves for consideration.
 In these circumstances, there is sometimes much pressure on clergy and members of the school's governing authority to overlook these particular substantive life choices.
 This may spring from a genuine charitable and pastoral concern not to offend or hurt the individuals involved, or because it is considered that their professional skills and abilities in respect of governance or leadership are needed in the school and override all other considerations.

-In these situations, clergy and members of the school's governing authority should work in partnership with, and follow the advice from, the Director of Education for the Diocese of Nottingham.
+In these situations clergy and members of the school's governing authority should work in partnership with, and follow the advice from, the appropriate officers at their Diocesan Schools Commission or Diocesan Education Service.